 About The Orange Constant

-The Orange Constant formed in 2012 in Statesboro, Ga. and quickly made a name for itself across the American southeast.
-Now residing in Athens, Ga., the group continues to grow a loyal fan-base that craves its eclectic and vintage rock sound.
-TOC’s debut album, Time to Go (June 2015), was recorded with Grammy nominated producer John Keane (REM, Widespread Panic) and garnered national attention from Relix Magazine which praised a ”confident and polished debut album…laden with connective riffs and melodious charm.”
-The band shares bills with nationally and internationally touring acts including Perpetual Groove, TAUK, CBDB, and Ripe and won the 2016 Flagpole Athens Music Award for best ”Jam/ Funk” band.
-Its second LP, Point of Reference (March 2017), was produced by Drew Vandenberg (of Montreal, Kishi Bashi, Futurebirds) and demonstrates an urge to break genre restrictions and capture a sound to call its own.
+The Orange Constant formed in 2012 and has since made a name for itself across the American southeast.
+Now residing in Athens, Ga., the group continues to grow a loyal fan-base that craves its vintage-rock sound with a contemporary twist.
+TOC’s debut album, Time to Go (June 2015), was recorded with Grammy-nominated producer John Keane (R.E.M., Widespread Panic) and garnered praise from Relix Magazine as a ”confident and polished debut album…laden with connective riffs and melodious charm.”
+The band shares bills with acts such as Perpetual Groove, TAUK, Pigeons Playing Ping Pong, and CBDB and won the 2016 Flagpole Athens Music Award for best ”Jam/ Funk” band.
+Its second LP, Point of Reference (March 2017), was produced by Drew Vandenberg (of Montreal, Kishi Bashi, Futurebirds) and demonstrates an urge to break genre restrictions.
 The Orange Constant draws influence from many different styles and fans are often drawn to their ability to meld progressive composition and improvisation with a pop-like sensibility.
 The band is: Andrew Brantley (guitar, vocals), Nickalous Benson (guitar, vocals), Tyler Walker (bass, vocals), Chris Freiberg (keyboards), Sam Groveman (drums).

 ”The Orange Constant’s confident and polished debut album Time to Go is laden with connective riffs and melodious charm.
 Much of the album evokes a 70’s FM AOR vibe, without appearing self conscious”